kwabenasapong/openpldoc/manual/source/creating_service.rst

 You can change or add to the keyboard shortcuts here :menuselection:`Settings --> Configure Shortcuts`.

-New, Open and Saving the service
+New, Open and Saving the Service
 ---------------------------------

 Three icons at the top of the *Service Manager* will do the following: